opnfv/kvmfornfv/docs/configurationguide/scenariomatrix.rst

 walk you through the process of deploying to your hardware using scripts or ISO images, the other method is to set up a Jenkins slave and connect your infrastructure to the OPNFV Jenkins master.

-For the purposes of evaluation and development a number of Colorado scenarios are able to be deployed virtually to mitigate the requirements on physical infrastructure.
+For the purposes of evaluation and development a number of Danube scenarios are able to be deployed virtually to mitigate the requirements on physical infrastructure.
 Details and instructions on performing virtual deployments can be found in the installer specific installation instructions.